salihmarangoz/capsicum_superellipsoid_detector/README.md

 TODO: estimate_missing_surfaces

+### Service-Only Parameters

+None.

+### Subscribed Topics

+Note: Available only for the node.

+**`~pc_in`** ("sensor_msgs/PointCloud2")

+- RGBXYZ pointcloud as the input (e.g. voxblox output can be used as the input).
+Currently RGB information is not used.
+Some modifications may be needed to feed XYZ only pointcloud.

+### Published Topics

-Note: Computation resources will only be used for subscribed topics.
+Note: Available only for the node.
+Also, computation resources will only be used for subscribed topics.

 - **`~superellipsoids`** ("superellipsoid_msgs/SuperellipsoidArray")
   - Optimized superellipsoids output.
 Headers are the same for all superellipsoids.